taohuang-ubc/DSCI_522_GROUP_311/README.md

 According to [British Columbia Wine Institute](https://winebc.com/industry/media/quick-facts/), the BC wine industry contributes approximately $2.8 billion annually to British Columbia’s economy.
 To facilitate the development of BC wine industry, stakeholders are seeking a better way to improve the wine production and selling process with new techniques applied.
 Globally, wine certification and quality assessment are essential given this context.

-Wine quality assessment basically consists of two parts: lab test and sensory test.
-Physicochemical lab test generally characterize wine based on features such as density, pH value, acidity, sugar, and alcohol, etc. While the sensory test is mainly relying on qualified expert.
-Due to the low interpretation of human sense, the relationship between sensory test and the lab test is somehow compared to a black box.
+Wine quality assessment basically consists of two parts: the lab test and the sensory test.
+Physicochemical lab tests generally characterize wine based on features such as density, pH value, acidity, sugar, and alcohol, etc. While the sensory test is mainly relying on qualified experts.
+Due to the low interpretation of human sense, the relationship between sensory tests and the lab tests is somehow compared to a black box.
 Therefore, the industry is curious about how ‘good’ the wine is, given the physicochemical lab test results.

 ![](https://253qv1sx4ey389p9wtpp9sj0-wpengine.netdna-ssl.com/wp-content/uploads/2019/02/Wine_Cert_Programs_GettyImages_636693944_1920x1280.jpg)